90PlusWorks/QA344/README.md

 # QA344
- Navigate to the week by clicking above to download or view the PDFs.
+ Navigate to the week by clicking above to download or view the PDFs or click below to play the lectures on Youtube.

 Lecture 1 Week 1: https://youtu.be/SqQzc6Gmka0